 Banana fibre paper: a greener way to gift wrap

 Just how are banana trees helping to save forests and wildlife, and alleviate poverty in Zambia?
-We speak to the people who are turning wasted stems into beautifully designed gift wrap, perfectly ripe for presents like Juicy and Best Wishes.
+We speak to the people who are turning wasted stems into beautifully designed gift wrap.

 Quenching their thirst along the shore of one of the Luangwa River’s many oxbow lagoons, a herd of zebras lift their heads in salutation to the ascending sun as it peeks over the horizon.
 Wallowing hippos, foraging monkeys, semi-submerged crocodiles, paddling elephants, and gently grazing giraffes gather along this thriving waterway as if waiting for a morning roll call in what is widely regarded as one of the greatest wildlife sanctuaries in the world.